-When the low bid exceeds available funds (noted on the Department MOU or HECO-2) and upon approval of the Vice President of Facilities, negotiations with the lowest responsive and responsible bidder may occur.
+When the low bid exceeds available funds (noted on the Department MOU or CO-2/HECO-2) and upon approval of the Vice President of Facilities negotiations with the lowest responsive and responsible bidder may occur.
 In all cases, a record of the negotiations will become a part of the procurement file for the project.
 Negotiation shall be limited to the Work included in the Total Base Bid on the bid form only.
 Additive bid items, if any, cannot be considered in the negotiations nor can they be incorporated in the final negotiated contract.
 The A/E, as part of his basic services, shall advise the Owner as to the functional, operational, safety and code aspects of all proposed changes in the Work.
 The A/E shall also advise the Owner of the appropriateness of the dollar value of each change.
 Once the negotiations are complete, the A/E shall assist the agency in preparing the documentation of the negotiations and prepare any sketches, details or other modifications to the plans and specification to clarify the Work to be performed by the Contractor.
 If negotiations are unsuccessful with the lowest bidder, the University can choose to negotiate with the next lowest bidder upon approval from the Vice President of Facilities.

-SECTION 9.6 AUTHORITY TO AWARD A CAPITAL OUTLAY PROJECT CONTRACT
+SECTION 9.6 AUTHORITY TO AWARD A CAPITAL OUTLAY PROJECT CONTRACT amount.

-The VCCO approves all requests to award a contract (HECO- 8) to the low responsive and responsible bidder for capital outlay projects.
-Note the construction line of the budget shall reflect the award amount.
 Once the award is approved, the University shall "Post" a Notice of Intent to Award on the eVA website prior to contract award.
-If the low bid exceeds available funds (noted on the Department MOU or HECO-2) by 15% or less, the Vice President of Facilities can choose to infuse additional funds.
-If the low bid exceeds available funds (noted on the Department MOU or HECO-2) by 15% or more, the approval to infuse additional funds must come from the Senior Vice President for Administration and Finance.
+If the low bid exceeds available funds (noted on the Department MOU or CO-2/HECO-2) by 25% or less, the Vice President of Facilities can choose to infuse additional funds.
+If the low bid exceeds available funds (noted on the Department MOU or CO-2/HECO-2) by 25% or more, the approval to infuse additional funds must come from the Executive Vice President for Administration and Finance.